-The Genetic Information Non-discrimination Act of 2008 (GINA) prohibits employers and other entities covered by GINA Title II from requesting or requiring genetic information of an individual or family member of the individual, except as specifically allowed by this law.
-To comply with this law, the Board is asking that employees not provide any genetic information when responding to any request for medical information by the Center, except as noted below and/or as may be noted in any specific forms regarding employee requests for leave due to the health condition of a family member.

-"Genetic information" as defined by GINA, includes an individual's family medical history, the results of an individual's or family member's genetic tests, the fact that an individual or an individual's family member sought or received genetic services, and genetic information of a fetus carried by an individual or an individual's family member or an embryo lawfully held by an individual or family member receiving assistive reproductive services.
+The Genetic Information Non-discrimination Act of 2008 (GINA) prohibits employers and other entities covered by GINA Title II from requesting or requiring genetic information of an individual or familymember of the individual, except as specifically allowed by this law.
+To comply with this law, the Board is asking that employees not provide any genetic information when responding to any request for medical information by the Center, except as noted below and/or as may be noted in any specific forms regarding employee requests for leave due to the health condition of a familymember.
+"Genetic information" as defined by GINA, includes an individual's familymedical history, the results of an individual's or familymember's genetic tests, the fact that an individual or an individual's familymember sought or received genetic services, and genetic information of a fetus carried by an individual or an individual or familymember receiving assistive reproductive services.

-Exception: GINA allows employers to request family medical history, defined as information about the manifestation of disease or disorder in family members of an individual, to substantiate an individual's need for leave.
-In cases where this exception applies, the Board is asking employees not to provide any other genetic information when responding to a request for medical information, including the results of an individual's or family member's genetic tests, the fact that an individual or an individual's family member sought or received genetic services, and genetic information of a fetus carried by an individual or an individual's family member or an embryo lawfully held by an individual or family member receiving assistive reproductive services.
+Exception: GINA allows employers to request familymedical history, defined as information about the manifestation of disease or disorder in familymembers of an individual, to substantiate an individual's need for leave.
+In cases where this exception applies, the Board is asking employees not to provide any other genetic information when responding to a request for medical information, including the results of an individual's or familymember's genetic tests, the fact that an individual or an individual's familymember sought or received genetic services, and genetic information of a fetus carried by an individual or an individual's familymember or an embryo lawfully held by an individual or familymember receiving assistive reproductive services.